ChrisKeefe/DontPanic/inception.md

 **Key insights**
   - Product description must be accurate
   - Ads better than cost upfront
-  -Simple notification UI with link to app/url
+  - Simple notification UI with link to app/url

  **Representative quotes**
   - “I don’t want settings to be buried in the menu”
   - “I want the app to be simple.”
-  - “Lack of communication and delay of information prevent me from keeping others safe” -“I want the app to be functional, and needed”
+  - “Lack of communication and delay of information prevent me from keeping others safe”
+  - “I want the app to be functional, and needed”

  **Hypotheses that were validated**
   - She wanted the app to be as simple as possible